kieranfraser/gym-push/README.md

 ## Submitting results
 To be added.

+## Submitting your Results Overview paper
+Your results overview paper should be max.
+6-pages long.
+Submissions should be in ACM SIGS format.
+LaTeX and Word templates are available [here](https://www.acm.org/publications/proceedings-template).
+Papers should be submitted in pdf format through the [EasyChair system](https://easychair.org/conferences/?conf=evalumap2020) no later than midnight Pacific Daylight Time on April XX, 2020 *(date to be set by UMAP)*.
+Submissions will be reviewed by members of the workshop program committee.
+Accepted papers will be included in the UMAP 2020 EvalUMAP workshop proceedings.

+Your paper should include the following:

+- Brief description of the EvalUMAP challenge to set context & link to the challenge at github (https://github.com/kieranfraser/gym-push).
+- Description of the technique that you implemented and your main objectives and progress beyond the state-of-the-art if applicable.
+- The results you obtained.
+- Thoughts on future work.

+The following reference for the EvalUMAP challenge description should be included in your paper:

+*Conlan, Owen and Fraser, Kieran and Kelly, Liadh and Yousuf, Bilal (2019) A User Modeling Shared Challenge Proposal.
+In Proceedings of the 10th Conference and Labs of the Evaluation Forum, Lecture Notes in Computer Science (LNCS), Springer, September 2019.*

 ## Contact details
 The following is a list of people who are available to answer queries: